furious-luke/lizards-are-awesome/README.md

 ## Important

-We've found that Docker has issues when running on Windows.
-While you may be able to install LAA on a Windows system, the accuracy of results may be compromised.
+We've found that Docker has issues when running on Windows, resulting in faulty data transformation.
+While you may be able to install LAA on a Windows system, the accuracy of results are likely to be compromised.

-To install on Windows, we recommend using a virtual machine running an Ubuntu installation.
+To install on Windows, we recommend using a virtual machine running an Ubuntu installation, e.g. VMWare All steps detailed below under Installation will have to be performed through the Virtual Machine, including installing Docker.

 ## Installation